hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * letstr <string_var_id> <str_var_or_"value">

+  create a str var and set its value

 * letint <int_var_id> <int_var_or_$value>

+  create a int var and set its value

 * bufnew <buf_id> <buf_size>

   Create a named buffer of a given size

-* letbuf <buf_id> var_or_bufdata
+* letbuf <buf_id> bufdata_any_var_or_data

-  Create a buffer and fill it with specified data.
-The data specified could be
+  Create a buffer var and fill it with specified data.

-  * a int or string or buf variable

-  * a int value prefixed with $

-  * a textual string enclosed within double quotes.
-This can include space in between or at ends.

-  * a hex string till end of line (identified by having 0x at begining of the data)

-  * special data markers, prefixed with __

-    * __TIME__STAMP__

-      * This puts the current time stamp into the buffer

-    * __RANDOM__BYTES__TheLength

-      * This puts TheLength amount of random bytes into the buffer

 * bufsmerge destbuf srcbuf1 srcbuf2 ..... srcbufn